 Deployment Model

-Apache 2.0 open-source licensing with optional enterprise edition (14-day free trial).
-Self-hosted architecture provides maximum control and eliminates vendor lock-in.
+Apache 2.0 open-source licensing with optional enterprise edition.
+Self-hosted architecture provides maximum control and reduces dependency on managed gateway infrastructure.

-Best For: Teams requiring maximum performance with full infrastructure control, or organizations with existing Kubernetes deployments seeking to avoid managed service costs.
+Best For: Teams requiring high-performance routing with full infrastructure control, or organizations with existing Kubernetes deployments seeking to avoid managed service costs.

 Pricing: Open-source (Apache 2.0); enterprise edition available